College Hockey Elo Ratings Frequently Asked Questions

 What is an Elo rating?

-Elo is a ratings system originally developed by Arpad Elo in order to rate Chess players.
-The system gives additional points to the winner of a game at the expense of the losing team.
 The system can also predict the result between competitors, and so the size of the adjustment after each win is dependent upon how the teams did against expectations.

 In addition to Chess, Elo has also been used to rate soccer, baseball, and NFL teams.
-Just last week, fivethirtyeight.com released Elo ratings for NBA teams as well.
+Just last week, fivethirtyeight.com

 What data is used to generate these ratings?